syntaxsurge/sentinelx-somnia/README.md

 `SENTINELX_ROUTER_ADDRESS` to the deployed `SafeOracleRouter` address on Somnia Shannon Testnet so the policy runner can evaluate monitors.

+If `NEXT_PUBLIC_WALLETCONNECT_ID` is omitted locally the app falls back to a demo project id and logs a warning—replace it with your WalletConnect Cloud id before production.

 ## Repository layout

 - `src/app` – Next.js App Router with RainbowKit/SIWE auth, shadcn UI, and REST